THOK operational notes

 -

-Otherwise known as "a homelab with delusions of grandeur", in the process of turning from an OpenAFS cell with a pair of 4x2T RAID-4 HP Proliant boxes into a single ASUSstor with 6x2T RAID-6 (7.3T) as a unix filesystem. ↩
+Otherwise known as "a homelab with delusions of grandeur", in the process of turning from an OpenAFS cell with a pair of 4x2T RAID-4 HP Proliant boxes into a single ASUSstor with 6x2T RAID-6 (7.3T) as a unix filesystem. (note: upgrade completed January 2025) ↩

 -